 As an SU Officer

-- Check in with students still on campus - and with the clubs and socs who normally work with them.
+- Check in with students on campus - and with the clubs and socs who normally work with them.
 Reach out to relevant anti-racism/anti-fascism, Muslim, black, international students, and student action for refugees (STAR) societies.
 Listen to them and find out how you can provide further support

 - Download and promote the SafeZone app if your SU is already signed up to it - students can notify security or leave an anonymous tip at the touch of a button or also chat with a provider so you are not alone